 Also, American freestyle skier Maddie Bowman won the gold medal in the women's halfpipe, a new event where contestants perform somersaults and other tricks.
 Bowman scored an impressive 89 points to edge out France's Marie Martinod.

-After Thursday's events, the United States leads in the overall medal count with 25, followed by Russia with 23, the Netherlands with 22, Norway with 21 and Canada with 20.
-In gold medals, Norway leads with 10, and the U.S. and Germany are tied with eight apiece.
+With three days of competition left in Sochi, the United States leads in the overall medal count with 25, followed by Russia with 23, the Netherlands with 22, Norway with 21 and Canada with 20.
+In gold medals, Norway has 10, and the U.S. and Germany are tied with eight apiece.

 Click here to see VOA's Winter Olympics site